victorwvieira/react-structure/README.md

 - Redux Thunk - for assync
 - AXIOS - for call APIs

+The application is running using Heroku - PAAS

 For check the current values of the exchange I'm using the API https://exchangeratesapi.io/.